-Flu season has Boston declaring health emergencyJanuary 9th, 2013 in Diseases, Conditions, Syndromes
+Flu season has Boston declaring health emergencyJanuary 9, 2013 by Bob Salsberg in Medicine & Health / Diseases, Conditions, Syndromes

 Massachusetts public health officials are reporting 18 flu-related deaths in the state already this season, and Boston has declared a public health emergency.